equitymarkets/HeartAttackPrediction/README.md

 ## Neural Networks

-For the Neural Network we ran used the Medical Conditions data, a table containing many conditions ranging from heart disease, stroke, and cancer to asthma, arthrithis, and hay fever.
+For the Neural Network we used the Medical Conditions data, a table containing dozens of conditions ranging from heart disease, stroke, and cancer to asthma, arthrithis, and hay fever.
 This also proved to be a challenge.
 As mentioned before, the NaN values were changed to 0 for simplicity purposes.
 Doing this eased the processing of the data.

+The data was first further cleaned, with removal columns that have no value in the analysis, such as the ID number.
+Then the x and y values were choses, y being the target, in this case Heart Attack, and X being a set of variables to test for in the model, or features, to try to predict whether or not heart attacks could be predicted.

+Upon starting the analysis, excessive accuracy was recorded, with values of up to 100% on the second or third epoch.
+There seemed to be either data leaking or overfitting, or perhaps there was an error in the model.

 ![loss](https://github.com/equitymarkets/health_project_group_1/assets/49753517/42fc65fc-d61d-40f3-8da2-77d0ac0eaffb)